kyle-tennison/notes/lecture notes/MSE-2001 (material science)/Defects in Materials.md

 %%[🖋 Edit in Excalidraw](../../media/excalidraw/excalidraw-2024-11-12-10.00.54.excalidraw.md)%%

 #### Ionic Defects
-A **Schottky** defect is when there is a ratio of anion to cation vacancies that cancel out such that the effective charge balances out.
+A **Schottky** defect is a defect in which there is a ratio of anion to cation vacancies that cancel each other out so that the effective charge balances.

-A **Feremkel** defect occurs when an atom is misplaced (but not gone) which creates both a vacancy and an "interstitial."
+A **Frenkel** defect occurs when an atom is misplaced (but not absent), which creates both a vacancy and an "interstitial."
 The charges continue to balance.
 ![|251](../../media/Pasted%20image%2020241112103710.webp)

 In this substance...